-- Ensure that every employee has received a level of training that means that they are able to fulfil their duties safely.
+- Ensure that every employee has received a level of training that means that they can fulfil their duties safely.

-- Make sure that there is plenty of operational space around storage racks, so that they can be unloaded and loaded safely.
+- Make sure that there is plenty of operational space around storage racks.
+Then, they can be unloaded and loaded safely.

 - Any heavy items that have been placed onto racking, should have a clearly readable label warning that the item is heavy.

 Whenever a company fails to comply with all of these regulatory requirements, and it results in an injury to an employee or a member of the public, then the company could possibly be liable to pay compensation to the injured party.
 If you were injured in a similar accident, our claims team can tell you how we may be able to assist you to make a claim.